+These tacos are just as easy to make as they are to eat!
 You can even make the cabbage slaw in advance.
 In fact, I actually love this slaw when made a day in advance.

+It may seem like there are a lot of steps to this, but trust me, everything is really easy.
 We start things off by marinating the shrimp — they only need 15 to 20 minutes, which is perfect because that’s the amount of time we need to get everything else ready.

 Our spice rub calls for two kinds of chile powder — ancho and chipotle.
 Most spice companies sold at grocery stores sell them now, but you can also take a look in the International section of the store (or go to an International market).
-You’ll often find the same spices for much less money.
-(Online works, too!)
+You’ll often find the same spices for much less money (online works, too).